How does tutoring work? What is minimalist tutoring?

 If you sign up later in the semester for 4 sessions, you are not allowed any absences.
 If you are absent you will be dropped from the tutoring schedule and receive an F in the Writing Center course (355:096) on your transcript.

 There are no excused absences.
 If you are going to be absent, you should call the Writing Center as a courtesy so that your tutor can be informed.
-(Tutors are not paid when appointments are missed.)

 Our services are primarily for students in Writing Program courses.
 Students in other courses at Rutgers can attend tutoring at the discretion of the directors of the individual Writing Centers.
-If you are in a non-Writing Program course and you wish to attend Writing Program tutoring, you must have writing to work on consistently for five weeks.
+If you are in a non-Writing Program course and you wish to attend Writing Program tutoring, you must have writing to work on consistently for at least five weeks.

 If you are not enrolled in a Writing Program course, you may get help with your writing at the Rutgers Learning Center on your campus.
 To find out more about their services, please visit their homepage.